Central limit theorem and influence function for the MCD estimators at general multivariate distributions: Continuity of the MCD functional

 \subsection{Consistency of the MCD estimators}

-For $n=1,2,\ldots$, let $P_n$ denote the empirical measure corresponding to a sample from $P_0$.
-From definitions \eqref{eq:def MCD estimator} and \eqref{eq:def functionals} it is easy to see that the MCD estimators can be written in terms of the MCD functional as follows
+For $n=1,2,\ldots,$ let $P_n$ denote the empirical measure corresponding to a sample from~$P_0$.
+From definitions \eqref{eq:def MCD estimator} and \eqref{eq:def functionals}, it is easy to see that the MCD estimators can be written in terms of the MCD functional as follows

 where we use the notation introduced in \eqref{eq:def T C r}.
-Moreover, define $\widehat{r}_n(S_n)=r_n(\mathds{1}_{S_n})$.
-We should emphasize that $\widehat{T}_n(S_n)$ and $\widehat{C}_n(S_n)$ may differ from the actual MCD functionals $T_n(\phi_n)$ and $C_n(\phi_n)$.
-Obviously, if these differences tend to zero, then consistency of the MCD estimators would follow immediately from Theorem~\ref{th:continuity}, but unfortunately we have not been able to find an easy argument for this.
-However, we can show that the determinants of the covariance matrices are close with probability one, which suffices for our purposes. \begin{proposition} Suppose $P_0$ satisfies \eqref{eq:hyperprop}.
+Moreover, define $\widehat{r}_n(S_n)=r_n(\mathbh{1}_{S_n})$.
+We should emphasize\vadjust{\goodbreak} that $\widehat{T}_n(S_n)$ and $\widehat{C}_n(S_n)$ may differ from the actual MCD functionals $T_n(\phi_n)$ and $C_n(\phi_n)$, where $\phi_n$ minimizes the MCD functional for $P_n$.
+Obviously, if these differences tend to zero, then consistency of the MCD estimators would follow immediately from Theorem \ref{th:continuity}, but unfortunately we have not been able to find an easy argument for this.
+However, we can show that the determinants of the covariance matrices are close with probability one, which suffices for our purposes.

+\begin{proposition} Suppose $P_0$ satisfies \eqref{eq:hyperprop}.
 Then for each MCD estimator minimizing subsample $S_n$ and each MCD functional minimizing function $\phi_n$, we have